 Tracking finances, sales, movements, inventory – including any surpluses or deficits – distributors have to wear many different hats.
 Yet unlike manufacturers and wholesalers, distributors also have capital investments in complex supply chains that must be kept in check.
 With so much at stake, selecting the wrong ERP for distributors that doesn’t fully match their needs can waste precious time and money.

 Medium-sized distributors invest in ERPs (Enterprise Resource Planning) since they usually run a tighter ship and can’t afford needless fluctuation in their stock.
 They also have a higher spend per inventoried item leading to smaller profits.
 Lastly, mid-sized distributors tend to be more vulnerable to uncertainties in the business world compared to their larger counterparts.For larger distributors, ERP systems are worth their weight in gold as they uncover opportunities for revenue generation or trouble areas within complex internal processes.
-For them, the biggest driver for updating their ERP is driven by market pressures and the rise in competition.
+For them, the biggest driver for updating their eCommerce ERP integration is driven by market pressures and the rise in competition.
 More recently, the advent of technology and digital innovation has transformed the way data on customers, resources and operations is used.